ktucalvin/voile/README.md

 Run `npm install` to install dependencies

+Run `npm install -D` to install dev dependencies

+Run `npm run build` to build the files in `src` manually.
+The resulting bundle will show in `dist/`

 Run `node index.js` to start the server.
 It should run at https://localhost unless the server was modified to not use https.

+Run `npm prune` to remove dev dependencies

 Run `npm run dev` to have webpack continually rebuild the frontend files in `src/`

-Run `npm run build` to build the files in `src` manually.
-The resulting bundle will show in `dist/`

 ## License